-All devices and other tools used to measure or signal the time of skateboard performances are managed by a timekeeper.
+All devices and other tools used to measure or signal the time of skateboard performances are managed by a Timekeeper.

-Athletes can commence their performances only after a course manager's signal.
+Athletes can commence their performances only after a Course Manager's signal.

-For all runs, jam sessions, and individual trick attempts, athletes have a 5-second limit to begin after receiving the course manager's signal.
-If athletes purposefully don't start their performances within this time limit, they may lose the opportunity to be scored.
+For all runs, jam sessions, and individual trick attempts, athletes have a 5-second limit to begin after receiving the Course Manager's signal.
+If athletes intentionally fail to start their performances within this time limit, they may lose the opportunity to be scored.

-The clock is triggered by the timekeeper when the athlete places both feet on the board.
+The clock is triggered by the Timekeeper when the athlete places both feet on the board.

-For street events, the timekeeper does not stop the clock under any conditions other than the athlete's withdrawal.
-If the performance has to be interrupted for external reasons, the athlete will be granted the restart or re-run option.
+For Street events, the Timekeeper will not stop the clock under any circumstances other than the athlete's withdrawal.
+If the performance has to be interrupted for external reasons, the athlete will be granted a restart or re-run option.

-In park events, for all competition rounds following the qualifier, the timekeeper will stop the clock in case of an athlete's fall.
-In this circumstance the athlete's performance is completed before the entire time limit has expired and scored according to the World Skate Judging Criteria.
+In Park events, for all competition rounds following the qualifier, the Timekeeper will stop the clock in case of an athlete's fall.
+In this circumstance the athlete's performance is complete regardless of whether the entire time limit has expired and scored according to the World Skate Judging Criteria.

-The timekeeper will trigger a signal horn 10 seconds before the expiration of time (select events only) and upon expiration of time at the end of an athlete's performance.
+The Timekeeper will trigger a signal horn 10 seconds before the expiration of time (select events only) and upon expiration of time at the end of an athlete's performance.

-A trick will be considered in time and scored only when the maneuver has been in progress before the signal horn marking the performance's end sounds.
-The head judge is the final decision maker in this process.
+A trick will be considered within time and scored only when the manoeuvre has been in progress before the signal horn marking the performance's end sounds.
+The Head Judge is the final decision maker in this process.

-The head judge will be applying the following criteria in deciding if a trick is in time:
+The Head Judge shall apply the following criteria in determining whether trick is within time:

-- Athletes must pop the tail or nose of their skateboards before the end of the signal horn. - Athletes are approaching a trick and have all four wheels in the transition "wall" when the signal horn starts.
+- Athletes must pop the tail or nose of their skateboards before the end of the signal horn. - Athletes are approaching a trick and have all four wheels on the transition "wall" when the signal horn starts.

-The successful or unsuccessful maneuver is counted in the athlete's performance and scored according to the World Skate Judging Criteria.
+The successful or unsuccessful manoeuvre is counted in the athlete's performance and scored according to the World Skate Judging Criteria.